james-lomax/the-night-before/README.md

 ## Warning

 This tool rewrites git history.
 Use with caution, especially on public repositories or branches that others may have pulled from.
 After running this tool, you may need to force push your changes.

+## Development

+This tool was built with [the-last-compiler](https://github.com/james-lomax/the-last-compiler).